B.A.R.K. Team

 Trotman, M., & Binfet, J. T. (2016).
 Reducing the affective filter: Using canine-assisted therapy to support international students’ English language development.
 Paper presented at the annual conference of the International Association of Human-Animal Interaction Organizations, Paris, France (July 13).

-Amelia is an undergraduate student pursuing a BSc in Biology and Psychology.
+Amelia is graduated with a BSc in Biology and Psychology in 2024.
 Her research interests include supporting student well-being through in-person and virtual canine-assisted interventions and understanding high school students’ perceptions of kindness.

 She has also been a B.A.R.K. volunteer since 2018.